Group classification of a class of generalized nonlinear Kolmogorov equations and exact solutions: Abstract

 \section{Abstract}

 A class of generalized nonlinear Kolmogorov equations is investigated.
-We present the group classification of Lie symmetries of class equations with respect to group of equivalence transformations.
+We present the group classification of Lie symmetries of the class with respect to the group of equivalence transformations.
 We find a number of exact solutions of nonlinear Kolmogorov equations which has the maximal symmetry properties.